Customer-Centric Returns: 5 Ways to Improve Your Marketplace Refund Policy

 All the research in the world won’t replace direct feedback.
 Send a survey to loyal customers.
 Ask questions to those who have returned a product.
 See where you can improve, and then, figure out how to make the changes they’re looking for.

-The best move, though, is to keep your marketplace running as smoothly as possible and to provide an excellent experience every step of the way.
+The best move, though, is the last one.
+Thus, do everything to keep your marketplace running smoothly, and make every step of the customer journey as convenient and pleasant as possible.

 WC Vendors exists to help marketplace owners and operators build and scale their online businesses.
 Our platform makes it easy for you to work with vendors and impress buyers from initial impression to final sale and anything that comes after that.